zicklag/docs-1/docs/contributing/github-ci.md

+---
+description: This guide explains how to publish a forked version of Directus on NPM, Dockerhub and GHCR.
+You need to first create a fork.
+readTime: 12 minutes
+---

 # GitHub CI

 > This guide explains how to publish a forked version of Directus on NPM, Dockerhub and GHCR.
 You need to first